Approved by humourless 40-year-olds for concerned parents.

 (According to some sources

 , the CMAA barely existed in its final year or so anyway.
-One person would check the few DC books that still used the code, and Archie just assumed that their comics would always pass muster because...well, why wouldn't they?
+One person would check the few DC books that still used the code, and Archie just assumed that their comics would always pass muster because...
+Well, why wouldn't they?
 Once again, this was before Archie decided to become more bold with content in its flagship franchise.)

 On September 29th 2011, the CMAA announced it had sold the intellectual property rights of the Comics Code seal to the Comic Book Legal Defense Fund (a U.S-based non-profit organization which helps to protect the First Amendment rights of comic creators, publishers, and retailers via covering legal expenses).
 In a nice little twist, the sale coincided with the annual Banned Books Week campaign.